danielharrell/does_music_move/does_music_move.md

 already hear, when we hear music in a succession of sounds.

+(Don't spell out these places until below.)
+(Start with frequency, move to scale, then to dynamic order.)
+It means hearing a leap (suppress hatmarked references until next paragraph; gravity and depth), for example, when we hear middle C followed by the G a fifth above.
+Just as it means hearing a gentler and seemingly stepwise descent, back to where we began, when we hear that G followed in turn by the F, E, and D in turn, before hearing middle C again.
+(Bring up stuff from below, then go on to say space is clear and distinct enough to be heard, deep enough to be explored.) movement in it, from place to place in pitch after pitch. , giving to the succession in time a kind of inhabitance in space.

 This distinguishes the movement in music from the movement in mere sound, There is